 - Repayment timeline: between 10 and 25 years

 - Learn more about the Federal Direct Loan Program

 Maximum loan limits for direct loans

 |Year||Dependent students||Independent students||Subsidized maximum|

 |Junior and above (55+ credits)||$7,500||$12,500||$5,500|

 - Includes Grad PLUS Loan for eligible graduate or professional students, and Parent PLUS Loan for parents of dependent undergraduate students

 - Applicants need to complete the FAFSA

-- Parents or guardians may apply for funds to apply toward their students' educational expenses
+- Parents/guardians or graduate students may apply for funds to apply toward educational expenses

 - Repayment starts within 60 days of the final disbursement for the current year; payments may be postponed until 6 mos. after the student has graduated or is no longer at least a half-time student